illustrate, if you hit a slab of ice hard enough with

 fossils, for example, which have been studied for

-over 150 years.
+200 years.
 Assistant Professor of Paleontology

 Mary Schweitzer (North Carolina State University) removed